East Hardwick, Vermont: Railroads

-Current day
+The section of rail that passed through East Hardwick is now part of the Vermont Rail Trail System and the Lamoille Valley Rail Trail (LVRT).
+At 93 miles long, the LVRT is the longest rail trail in New England and connects 18 towns from St. Johnsbury to Swanton.
+The LVRT is a four-season, multi-purpose recreation and transportation corridor for walking, hiking, cycling, horseback riding, snowshoeing, cross country skiing, dogsledding, and snowmobiling.
+No motorized vehicles are permitted in the summer season.

 Today the brick house built by Samuel Stevens is a perennial garden center with an English tea garden where the owners serve lunch and afternoon tea on the lawn adjacent to the house and overlooking the river.
-An unimproved rail trail follows the river below the brick house and provides a path for those who want to walk, bike, ride a horse or snow shoe along the river.
-In the summer of 2020 bridges were added connecting the villages of Hardwick and East Hardwick on the rail trail.
-Further improvements are planned for the summer of 2021.
+The Lamoille Valley Rail Trail follows the river below the brick house and provides a path for those who want to walk, bike, ride a horse or snow shoe along the river.

-The village is mostly a bedroom community and boasts a nursery school, an art gallery, a chiropractic office in the old school house, a mini-mart and an auto repair facility, as well as a few businesses along the highway.
+The village is mostly a bedroom community and boasts a nursery school, an art gallery, a chiropractic office in the old school house, a gas station/market and an auto repair facility, as well as a few businesses along the highway.
 There is a small but active Congregational Church and a Grange Hall.
 Caledonia Grange #9 on Church Street is the oldest continuously operating Grange in New England.
 It is listed in the State Register of Historic Places and the National Register of Historic Places.
 The building also hosts summer concerts, meetings and educational workshops.
 Additionally, the community boasts a charming springtime children's parade and a fall harvest dinner at the Church.

 At the corner of Main and School Streets there is a Women's Christian Temperance Union water tub.
 It is planted with flowers each spring by the women of the community, who retreat to a nearby porch for gin and tonic after this activity.

-There is an active group of "villagers" who in 2019, under the name East Hardwick Neighborhood Organization, formed a Vermont non-profit corporation with 501c(3) standing and are working to preserve structures and village history and improve community life.
-Current projects include creating a community center while preserving a 1910 Village Library and Firehouse building and developing a park along the Lamoille Valley Rail Trail, as well as sponsoring community events and advocating for improved sidewalks and traffic safety.
+There is an active group of "villagers" who in 2019, under the name East Hardwick Neighborhood Organization, formed a Vermont non-profit corporation with 501(c)3 standing.
+The organization works to preserve historic structures and village history and improve community life.
+Current projects include developing a park along the Lamoille Valley Rail Trail, improving an overlook and parking area on the Lamoille River as well as sponsoring community events and advocating for improved sidewalks and traffic safety.

 In 2018 the village was selected as a Designated Village Center by the Vermont Agency of Commerce and Community Development.
 This community revitalization program helps maintain or evolve small to medium-sized historic centers with existing civic and commercial buildings.
 The designation supports the historic center and offers training and financial incentives to bring additional public and private investment to spark village revitalization.